-3.2.1 Method of evaluation based on classification errors
+3.2.1 Evaluation method based on classification errors

-On this independent evaluation, our system classified one of target data set which used on NTCIR4 WEB task D dry-run, topic id 0028, a search result for "著作権 (chosakuken,copyright), デジタルコンテンツ (dejitaru kontentsu,digital contents), ネットワーク (nettowaaku)" (copyright, digital contents, network) that retrieved from the 100-gigabyte data set 'NW100G-01'.
+On this independent evaluation, our system classified 1 one of target data set which used at NTCIR4 WEB se task D dry-run, topic id 0028, a search result for "著作 権 (chosakuken,copyright), デジタルコンテンツ (dejitaru kontentsu,digital contents), ネットワーク (nettowaaku)" (copyright, digital contents, network) that retrieved from the 100-gigabyte data set 'NW100G-01'.
 In this study, we use up to 200th documents in the target data set.

-We use Mecab $^3$ as a morphological analyser.
-Then, we use up to 100000th compound nouns ranking in W order for keywords.
+We use Mecab 3 as a morphological analyser.
+Then, we use up to 100,000th compound nouns with respect to ranking $W(t_i, S)$ in W order for keywords.
 First, three engineering students classify documents of target data set, "for specialists" and "not for specialists."
 From those majority decision, we make a correct-data.
-Then, we compare correct-data with the result of classification by our system, and compute scores of precision and recall.
+Then, we compare correct-data with the result on classification by our system, and compute scores of precision and recall.

-3.2.2 Result of the evaluation based on classification errors where, $S{s,e}$ is the documents set classified as "for specialists" by a human evaluator,
+3.2.2 Result on the evaluation based on classification errors where, $S{s,e}$ is the document set classified as "for specialists" by a human evaluator,

 Both the recall and precision are 0.68.
-Human evaluators' recalls were 0.94, 0.69 and 0.83, respectively. where, a human evaluator's recall is computed by the following formula.
+Human evaluators' recalls were 0.94, 0.69 and 0.83, respectively, where, a human evaluator's recall R{HE} is computed by the following formula.

-$S{s,m}$ is the documents set classified as "for specialists" by the answer-data.
+$S{s,m}$ is the document set classified as "for specialists" by the answer-data.

-&lt;sup>2 ftp://cs.cornell.edu/pub/smart/trec\eval.v3beta.shar
+2 ftp://cs.cornell.edu/pub/smart/trec_eval.v3beta.shar

-&lt;sup>3 http://cl.aist-nara.ac.jp/%7Etaku-ku/software/mecab/
+3 http://cl.aist-nara.ac.jp/%7Etaku-ku/software/mecab/